EreenKara/PathFinding/README.md

 # PathFinding
 Introduction To Artifical Intelligence : Pathfinding Algorithms using JavaScript.
-Grid System
+Grid System.
+A*, BFS, DFS, UCS algortihms are implemented in this project.